oasci-courses/pitt-biosc1630-2024f/content/assessments/paper/primers.md

 -   **Case Studies:** Examine specific case studies where bioinformatics technologies have successfully contributed to personalized medicine and identify areas for improvement.
 -   **Future Prospects:** Discuss potential advancements in bioinformatics technologies and their implications for the future of personalized medicine.

-Based on successful case studies and technological advancements, one can argue for the feasibility of personalized medicine with current bioinformatics technologies.
+Based on successful case studies and technological advancements, personalized medicine is feasible with current bioinformatics technologies.
 Others may highlight the practical, ethical, and technical challenges that still need to be addressed.